cjohansen/cjohansen-no/resources/tech/optimized-optimus-asset-paths-clojurescript.md

 assets, provide a function that finds the preferred path to an asset, and finally expose it via a ClojureScript macro.

-In a Clojure namespace, load some assets with Optimus:
+In a Clojure namespace (e.g. in a file with a clj extension), load some assets with Optimus:

 ```clj
 (ns myapp.assets